Confluence Alternatives

 Migration steps

-1. Export your customer-facing Confluence pages.
+1. Export your customer-facing Confluence pages as HTML.

-2. Sign up for Document360 Standard.
+2. Sign up for Document360 Standard and configure custom domain plus SEO slugs.

-4. Run 30 days of overlap; cancel Confluence once support metrics confirm the new help center is working.
+5. Cancel Confluence once support metrics confirm the new portal is working.

 Paid plans from $199.00/mo